-As soon as December 8th arrives, all of us Medicare agents enjoy a sigh of relief.
+As soon as December 8th arrives, we enjoy a sigh of relief.
 Right now is the perfect time to plan for what we'd do differently next year.

-It's so important to do this now, because if you don't, AEP will roll around next year and you'll forget the frustrations and hiccups you had 12 months ago.
-I've been there!
+It's so important to do this now, because if you don't, AEP will roll around next year, and you'll forget the frustrations and hiccups you had 12 months ago.

 Pacing and backlog is always a huge topic to reflect on after the AEP is over.
 My first piece of advice is to use the Thanksgiving break as part of your mindset.